-During the fiscal years ended December 31, 2017, 2016 and 2015, we incurred research and development expenses of approximately s22.0 million, \$29.3 million and \$29.7 million, respectively.
+During the fiscal years ended December 31, 2017, 2016 and 2015, we incurred research and development expenses of approximately \$22.0 million, \$29.3 million and \$29.7 million, respectively.
 In 2017, such expenses primarily related to the Senhance System development, including the preparation and submission of regulatory filings with the FDA.
 In 2016, such expenses primarily related to the SurgiBot System development and the Senhance System development, including the preparation and submission of regulatory filings.
-In 2015, such expenses primarily related to the SurgiBot System development, including the preparation of regulatory filings.
-In 2015, such expenses primarily related to the SurgiBot System development, including the preparation of regulatory filings.
-We fund our research and development expenses primarily from proceeds raised from equity and debt financing transactions to fund our research and development activities.
-No customers are obligated to pay any material portion of such research and development expenses.
+We related to the SurgiBot System development, including the preparation and submission of regulatory filings.
+We fund our research and development expenses primarily from proceeds raised from equity and debt financing transactions.
+We expect to continue to use equity and debt financing transactions to fund our research and development expenses are obligated to pay any material portion of such research and development expenses.